riptydeco/stravashackpost/README.md

 ## Athelete Data
 The process will call the Athlete API to get athlete information such as name, age, location, weight, and FTP.
 A rider's power-to-weight ratio, measured in watts/kilogram, will be calculated and checked against the most recently stored data.
 If a change in FTP is detected, the new information is added to the FTP history file, and the year-to-date change in both FTP and W/kg is calculated and included in the output.

+## Activity List
+The Activities API is called, and all activities for the current year are retrieved by passing an "after" timestamp of midnight on January 1st.

+## Activity Details
+For each Activity ID in the year-to-date list, a check is executed to see if the activity details have previously been retrieved and stored to file.
+For any that have not, most commonly with new activities since the previous execution, the activity details are retrieved.
+For each required Activity, the Activity Detail API is called, and that activity's details are written to an individual, with the Activity ID in the filename.

+## Activity Calculations
+Using the Activity List data, a number of calculations and data operations are performed
+- Converting activity start times from GMT to Local.  **Note**: Strava provides local start times for most activities, but this step is done just in case
+- Determine the counts of activity, by type, for this week and this year
+- Determine the unique activity types for this week.
+This will be used to drive later conditional processing functions

+## Updating Ride Distance and Strength Weight Data
+Some training apps such as TrainerRoad do not measure or calculate cycling speed or distance.
+And some training apps such as Garmin do not make weightlifting data available via public API.
+These calculations are determined by:

+#### Cycling Distance